Tnmy1991/airline-management/README.md

 # AssigmentApplication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+Recently, application upgraded into Angular 16.2.14.

 ## Requirements

 1. Install [JSON Server](https://www.npmjs.com/package/json-server) globally and start JSON Server with `json-server --watch db.json`.
+[Deprecated]
+2. JSON Server replace with AWS API Gateway, development is in pipeline.
-2. Must have a Google or Facebook Account to authenticate yourself to get access the application.
+3. Must have a Google or Facebook Account to authenticate yourself to get access the application.

 ## Development server